 Tailings management

 At MMG, we prioritise the management of our tailings and Tailings Storage Facilities (TSFs) as crucial material issues and risks that demand ongoing, rigorous risk management.
 Our approach includes enforcing minimum requirements for all sites.
 This encompasses the entire life cycle of tailings facilities and dams, spanning strategic planning, design, operations, maintenance, inspections, emergency response, and closure.
-Our commitment to protecting lives and the environment is mandated in our Tailings Storage Facilities and Water Storage Dam Standard.
+Our commitment to protecting lives and the environment is mandated in our Tailings Management Policy and Tailings Storage Facilities and Water Storage Dam Standard.

 To develop these minimum requirements, we collaborate with internal and external subject matter experts, ensuring alignment with global standards such as the Global International Standard on Tailings Management (GISTM), Australian National Committee on Large Dams (ANCOLD), Canadian Dam Association (CDA), and the Mining Association of Canada (MAC).
 Our approach not only complies with but often exceeds regulatory requirements in the jurisdictions where we operate.